methane/methane.github.io-src/content/posts/reduce-allocation-in-go-code.md

 ## 2. Write benchmark program.

-Before starting tuning up, I've prepared benchmark to confirm performance difference caused by it.
+Before starting tuning, I've prepared benchmark program to confirm performance difference.

-Writing benchmark in Go is easy: Write function like `BenchmarkXxxx(b *testing.B)` in `xxx_test.go`.
+Writing benchmark program in Go is easy: Write function like `BenchmarkXxxx(b *testing.B)` in `xxx_test.go`.
 To see allocations, call `b.ReportAllocs()` in it.

 Here is benchmark function I've wrote: